 At the turn of the 20th century, many things were happening in the world—and many corners of the world were bubbling with a revolutionary spirit.
 In retrospect, this time appears to have been a moment where archaic systems were failing, and many people from different parts of the world were ready for radical changes.
 Important signifiers of that strive for the new within the realms of culture and music can be observed in Luigi Russolo's "Art of Noise" manifesto published in 1913, and Arseniy Avraamov's "Symphony of Sirens" 1922 performance among others.
 Analyzing the mood and ideas expressed in artworks, compositions, and new proposed systems of the period, it is evident that many things of the past were seen as oppressive—including common European musical instruments such as the piano and 12-tone temperament in general.
 Avraamov famously submitted a proposal to the Commissar of Public Enlightenment, Anatoly Lunacharsky for a project that entailed burning of all pianos in Russia.
 While that proposal wasn't exactly approved, on a smaller scale, that idea would be realized decades later with an aptly titled piece "Piano Burning" (1968) by the New Zealand composer Annea Lockwood.
 This makes it relatively clear why many early instruments developed in Soviet Union had a radically new approach to sound synthesis—drawing waveforms on film couldn't be further removed from playing a J.S.
 Bach sonata on a traditional classical instrument.

 Although the early 20th century spared the US of revolution in the political arena, the second half of it certainly had major social changes and shifts in perspectives.
 Additionally, somewhat detached from classic European traditions, the country overall appeared to be much more receptive to fresh ideas—the New World was ready for new music.
 This clearly manifested in the approach taken by Donald Buchla beginning in the 1960s, as he intentionally tried to develop an instrument that would be an open framework for new musical expression.
-Omitting the keyboard as a controller was a rather strategic move to accomplish that vision.
+Omitting the keyboard as a controller was a rather strategic move to accomplish that vision (though, of course, many of his later instruments did employ black-and-white keyboards and derivative touchplate-based designs).
 This direction was developed in collaboration with a group of young composers like Morton Subbotnick and Ramon Sender, two founders (along with Pauline Oliveros) of the San Francisco Tape Music Center, a place for research and experimentation with new sounds and forms of music.

 However, not everyone was ready to completely abandon the rich musical past, and some approaches to designing synthesizers were driven at least in part by practical solutions to certain musical problems.
 For example, one common obstacle among composers altogether was the gap between the process of composition and hearing the result.
 The complexity of logistics and costs involved in hiring musicians and rehearsing before the music can finally be performed was another.
 The synthesizer promised to solve these problems through immediacy of response and automation of arrangements.
 As a piece of historical anecdote—supposedly Vladimir Ussachevsky referred to the potential of new instruments for eliminating the need of unionized orchestras and significantly reducing the cost of music production and recording as key points to get a grant from the Rockefeller Foundation to build the RCA Synthesizer.

-As mentioned earlier, the introduction of the keyboard as a principal synthesizer controller was also a clever move from Moog to attract professional musicians to the new instrument, and it was met with an overwhelmingly positive response from many.
-In a sense by doing so, a synthesizer was set on a path to replace the previously dominant piano instead of introducing a completely alien paradigm, and it is rather difficult to argue that it didn't accomplish that—these days, it is considerably more common to find a synthesizer in a studio than an actual acoustic piano.
+As mentioned earlier, the introduction of the keyboard as a principal synthesizer controller was also a clever move from Moog, which in turn attracted many professional musicians to the new instrument—it was met with an overwhelmingly positive response from many.
+As a consequence, the synthesizer was set on a path to eventually behave sonically fairly similarly to the piano instead of introducing a completely alien paradigm, and in some ways, the synthesizer has succeeded the piano as a tool for modern music-making—these days, it is considerably more common to find a synthesizer in a studio than an actual acoustic piano.

 It is also interesting to note here is that while avant-garde and experimental composers/musicians were occupied with developing drastically new sonic and musical languages, the followers of a pragmatic approach to synthesis instead aimed at recreating acoustic sounds electronically, hence patch examples and later presets in digitally controlled synths commonly were named after the acoustic instruments that they represented like "violin", "cello", "piano", "clarinet", et al—hence solidifying the idea that synthesizer was in essence an "orchestra in a box".